-2.3.3 Sustainable Limits for Catch
+3.3.4 Sustainable Limits for Catch

+The Council may choose to set limits on catch for the species allowed to be harvested by the allowable gears.
+The limit on catch may provide for a sustainably managed resource as intended by Proclamation 9478.
 In order to meet the mandate of the proclamation that fishing be managed sustainably, various options for looking at limiting catch are presented below.
-The information known from each of those options are presented for consideration.
-Recent stock assessments have shown that none of the Management Unit Specie presented above are overfished nor experiencing overfishing.
+The information known from each of those options is presented for consideration.

-2.3.3.1 Utilizing existing stock assessments
+3.3.4.1 Utilizing Existing Stock Assessments

+Recent stock assessments that are available have shown that none of the Management Unit Species presented above are overfished, nor experiencing overfishing.
 Stock assessments exist for a few of the PMUS that are based on the Pacific-wide stock.
 However, not all PMUS have been assessed.
 For those that have been assessed, a catch limit could be determined utilizing the portion of the unused amount of MSY from the stock assessment commensurate to the catch contribution of the US.
 For example, the MSY in the latest stock assessment for Bigeye Tuna was 140,720 mt and the median recent yield is 134,940 mt.
 The US total contribution to the total catch was 18,530, or 12.4% of the total catch.
 The unused portion of the MSY was 5,780 mt, so based on the percentage of total catch the US percentage of the unused portion would be 12.4% x 5,780, or 716.72 mt (or 1,580,097 lbs.).
 Similar stock assessments for striped marlin, albacore, and yellowfin could provide similar catch limits for those species available for catch in the MEA.